erincrockett/BiodiversityChangeInQuebec/README.md

 ## Data

 Data files called into the code are based in the "Data folder".
-These files include cleaned versions of the data sources referenced below relevant to these forest plots.
-The files include 100 replicates of the community data matrices (for 50km, 100km, 200km scales) generated through the resampling procedure.
+These files include cleaned versions of the data sources referenced below, and list values of the variables for the forest plots used in this analysis.

+'CommMatrixFiles' folders provide the community data matrices for the Plot, 50km, 100km, 200km spatial scales, with 100 replicates generated through the resampling procedure.
+'Explanatory_variables' provides data values for climate variables, disturbance, and land designations for each of the spatial scales.
+'ForestChange_byBioDomain' indicates the percent of harvesting and fire disturbances across the different biodomains.
+'Placette_UTM19_Included' provides coordinates for the forest plots.
+'QC_50km', 'QC_100km', and 'QC_200km' files provide the grid cells generated.
+'QCphyloCodes' provides phylogenetic information for the tree species in this study.
+'infoFirst_tiges' details information about each forest plot during the first sampling period (1970s).
+'traits17' gives information on the 17 functional traits for the tree species found in this study.

 ## References